ebezzam/snips-skill-mental-calculation/README.md

 #### Installing the Assistant for this workshop

-The assistant for this workshop can be downloaded [here](https://drive.google.com/open?id=1QAw0ORDti716hzjnm_hTqcuNUDVxVW_s).
+The assistant for this workshop can be downloaded [here](https://drive.google.com/open?id=14I8lgbawcocoZw-u3fcMQeT42UUajaOs).
-The steps for creating this assistant can be found on [these slides](https://drive.google.com/open?id=12ocdhbtRjezviWVz_5yW6eiNuWgcr7GI7AYnykSi290).
+The steps for creating this assistant can be found in [the slides](https://docs.google.com/presentation/d/1wWKdDGqeQxq_zcfev4gkC_GN9RfRHF9P3BF_8srEfEk/edit#slide=id.g45f62bcbbe_0_65).
-Whether or not you have SAM, you can find instructions for deploying the assistant on the Snips [official documentation](https://snips.gitbook.io/documentation/console/deploy-your-assistant).
+Whether or not you have SAM, you can find instructions for deploying the assistant on the Snips [official documentation](https://docs.snips.ai/articles/console/actions/deploying-your-skills).
 For completeness, we provide the steps for installing the assistant _if you do not have SAM_:

-1. Go to where the ZIP file was downloaded and copy it to the Raspberry Pi (change `<pi-name>` with the name of your Raspberry Pi):
+1. Go to where the ZIP file was downloaded and copy it to the Raspberry Pi (change `<pi-name>` with the hostname of your Raspberry Pi or `<pi-name>.local` with its IP address):
     ```bash
-    $ scp assistant_proj_o8AM7O4ormk.zip pi@<pi-name>.local:~
+    $ scp assistant_proj_Y4y2q9exO5b.zip pi@<pi-name>.local:~
     ```
 2. SSH into your board.
 Default password is `raspberry`:
     ```bash